The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: The partition algebra

 A set-partition, $x$, can be represented by an $(r,r)$-\emph{partition diagram}, consisting of $r$ distinguished northern and southern points, which we call vertices.
 We number the northern vertices from left to right by $1,2,\ldots, r$ and the southern vertices similarly by $\bar{1},\bar{2},\ldots, \bar{r}$ and connect two vertices by an edge if they belong to the same block and are adjacent in the total ordering given by restriction of the above ordering to the given block.
 The second condition is imposed to pick a unique representative from the equivalence class of all diagrams having the same connected components.
 We shall move between set-partitions and their diagrams without further comment.
 For example, the diagram of the set-partition $x$ given above is as follows:

 We can generalise this definition to $(m,r)$-partition diagrams as diagrams representing set-partitions of $\{1, \ldots , m, \bar{1}, \ldots, \bar{r}\}$ in the obvious way.

-We now consider parameters $\delta_1, \delta_2 \in \CC$.
+We now consider a parameter $\delta \in \CC$.
 We define the product $x y$ of two $(r,r)$-partition diagrams $x$ and $y$ using the concatenation of $x$ above $y$, where we identify the southern vertices of $x$ with the northern vertices of $y$.
-If there are $t$ connected components consisting only of middle vertices, then the product is set equal to $(\delta_1\delta_2)^t$ times the $(r,r)$-partition diagram equivalent to the diagram with the middle components removed.
-We let $\Pdelta$ denote the complex vector space with basis given by all set-partitions of $\{1,2,\ldots, r, \bar{1},\bar{2}, \ldots, \bar{r}\} $ and with multiplication given by linearly extending the multiplication of diagrams.
+If there are $t$ connected components consisting only of middle vertices, then the product is set equal to $ \delta ^t$ times the $(r,r)$-partition diagram equivalent to the diagram with the middle components removed.
+We let $P_r(\delta)$ denote the complex vector space with basis given by all set-partitions of $\{1,2,\ldots, r, \bar{1},\bar{2}, \ldots, \bar{r}\} $ and with multiplication given by linearly extending the multiplication of diagrams.
+An example of the multiplication is given in \cref{hereitissss}.